stembrino/Docker_Angular_Init_Project/README.md

  ## INIT PROJECT
 The docker file is set to build the project in this directory.
 The name of the project is set in the env in the DOcker file.
 See the first example here.
 To change it, modify the command in the Docker file, but you gave to adapt the docker-compose file:

 ### Example to create a image from init.dockerfile:

-`docker build -t angular-image -f init.dockerfile`
+`docker build -t angular-image -f init.dockerfile .`

 ### Example to run the container to create an Angular project.
 > flag -e will set the name of project